Smoker's melanosis: Treatment and prognosis

 Lesions usually disappear between 3 months to 3 years for those who stop smoking.
 Smoker's melanosis is a benign, normal physiological reaction, and does not develop into cancer.
 If it does not disappear, however, a biopsy can verify the diagnosis.
-If smoker's melanosis is destroyed by excessive smoking, as in the hard palate of reverse smokers, who smoke with the glowing part of the cigarette inside the mouth for different reasons, a pale depigmented surface is first seen, indicating the loss of the protecting melanin.
+If a smoker's melanosis is destroyed by excessive smoking, as in the hard palate of reverse smokers, who smoke with the glowing part of the cigarette inside the mouth for different reasons, a pale depigmented surface is first seen, indicating the loss of the protecting melanin.
 Then a red inflammation sometimes occurs and cancer development may follow.
 In reverse smokers it is important to regularly inspect the areas with smoker's melanosis to detect any melanin destruction, in order to stop smoking in time and thus prevent cancer development.

 Epidemiology

 A study in Sweden showed that 21.5% of smokers and 3% of nonsmokers (genetic pigmentation or unknown cause) had lesions that could be classified as an oral melanin pigmentation.
 A gingival melanin index in 4 degrees was established.
 Already with a consumption of 1-3 cigarettes a day 9.3% of all 20.333 examined showed a smoker's melanosis.
 Pipe smokers had smoker's melanosis in 16.8%.
 One year after the start of cigarette smoking a clinically visible smoker's melanosis could be seen in 12.3% of women, and 17% among men.

 In cigarette smokers who quit smoking, the number of individuals with smoker's melanosis becomes slowly less frequent after 2–3 months, but can still be seen in a few former smokers three years after smoking stop.

 Although clinically visible genetic melanin pigmentations in the mouth are present in several ethnic groups all over the world, more mucosal areas will be melanin-pigmentet if tobacco products are used.
 Smoker's melanosis is found in India, Italy, Japan, Nigeria, Sweden, Turkey, USA, and several other countries.

 Smoker's melanosis is expected to be found also in other tissue surfaces exposed to tobacco and tobacco smoke, for instance lips and in skin of the fingers holding the cigarette.
 Future studies will also show if the use of tobacco exaggerates the pigmentation of skin.